kozjuli/kozjuli.github.io/_pages/research.md

 	> Incorporate monetary and fiscal policies in a model of sovereign default to study the response of emerging markets to COVID-19.

+9. **Anatomy of Corporate Credit Spreads: The Great Recession vs. COVID-19**
+with Mahdi Ebsim and Migel Faria e Castro [Working paper](https://s3.amazonaws.com/real.stlouisfed.org/wp/2020/2020-035.pdf){:target="_blank"}

+	> We compare the evolution of corporate credit spreads during the Great Recession and the COVID-19 pandemic.
+The micro-data reveal larger differences between the two episodes: the Great Recession featured an increase in the across-firm dispersion, and leverage was an important predictor of credit spreads.
+Differently, the COVID-19 crisis displayed a larger increase in within-firm dispersion, and funding liquidity was a more im-portant predictor of movements in spreads.

  ---
 ## Discussions <a name="discussions"></a>